 p <- DotPlot(coembed.sub, features = unique(df$gene)) + RotatedAxis()

-## Warning: Scaling data with a low number of groups may produce misleading results
+## Warning: Scaling data with a low number of groups may produce misleading

 coembed.sub$patient_group <- factor(coembed.sub$patient_group,